George Burns, Clinical Psychologist

 with Adjunct Professor George Burns

 This study tour offers a unique opportunity to learn from, experience, and interact with an isolated Himalayan community that few Westerners have visited.
 Bhutan is a Buddhist kingdom where the last king proclaimed himself more interested in “gross national happiness” than gross national product; where vegetation and wildlife are preserved in woodlands and reserves that cover some 70% of the country; where ancient Buddhist rites of medicine, healing and meditation are still practiced; where famous monasteries hang from cliff faces; and where snow-laden Himalayan pinnacles reach to the heavens.
 As a professional group of therapists, we have been granted permission to visit temples, sit in on ceremonies, and interact with “a great deal of traditional medicine, doctors and Buddhist meditation masters who practice healing in various ways.”
-We go at the best time of the year for the wildflowers and blooming rhododendron forests that, along with the temples, mountains and people make for wonderfully stunning photo opportunities.
-Our seven previous tours, combined with the three months George worked there as a volunteer clinical psychologist, have enabled us to assess the best places to visit in terms of our study goals, and to meet some well-informed and influential people who are only too willing to share their knowledge and skills with us.
+We go at the best time of the year for clear visibility of the high Himalaya and the chance to participate in a local festival to welcome the engangered black-necked cranes.
+The temples, mountains, natural beauty, and people make for wonderfully stunning photo opportunities.
+Our previous tours, George's numerous visits there over the last twelve years and his three terms as a volunteer clinical psychologist in Bhutan, have enabled us to assess the best places to visit in terms of our study goals, and to meet some well-informed and influential people who are only too willing to share their knowledge and skills with us.

 George Burns, will share with you a much-loved part of his world.
-With some twenty visits to the Himalaya in India, Nepal, Tibet and Bhutan, he is as familiar with the environment as he is with the culture, religion and traditional practices of healing.
+With more than twenty visits to the Himalaya in India, Nepal, Tibet and Bhutan, he is as familiar with the environment as he is with the culture, religion and traditional practices of healing.
 George is a clinical psychologist, therapist trainer, adjunct professor of psychology, author of seven professional books, and international lecturer.
+In 2012 he was invited by the Prime Minister of Bhutan to participate in a High Level United Nations Meeting about creating a world developmental paradigm based on happiness rather than economics.
 He will bring the richness of his clinical experience, the passion of his life as an adventure traveller, and the skills of his warm, pragmatic teaching style into this once-in-a-lifetime learning opportunity.

 Proposed Itinerary